Diversity and inclusion at GOTAFE

 A limited number of lockers are available at each campus and are provided as a storage area only.
 We strongly recommend that you do not leave valuables or money in the lockers and all items stored are the responsibility of the owner.
 Students are required to provide their own padlock.

-Being a new parent is tough work at the best of times, but even more so when you are studying.
-Babies follow their own schedule, and parents need access to the right facilities throughout the day, wherever they are.
+Being a new parent or a carer is tough work at the best of times, but even more so when you are studying.
+Babies follow their own schedule, and parents and carers need access to the right facilities throughout the day, wherever they are.

-If you would like access to a parent’s room, please speak to our reception staff.
+If you would like access to a carer’s room – for the care of yourself or others, please speak to our reception staff.

 Trains and buses are available to and from all GOTAFE campus locations.
 Some forms of public transport allow for student fee concessions so always keep your Student ID card with you.
 Plan your journey to GOTAFE.